SEARCH ENGINE OPTIMISATION

 - Much, much more

-Camplify is currently valued in excess of $20m and boasts the largest RV rental fleet in Australia and the UK.
-A sensational story of growth, this star Newcastle tech company now sends thousands of people on holidays every month and holds a dominant share of the RV sharing market.
+Camplify is currently valued in excess of $30m and boasts the largest RV rental fleet in Australia and the UK.
+A sensational story of growth, this star Newcastle tech company now sends thousands of people on holidays every month and holds a dominant share of the RV sharing market and has just expanded into Spain and New Zealand.
 Our role in the journey?
 Well, much of Camplify’s user growth has come from the digital marketing activities we’ve helped ideate and execute.
 Camplify is no doubt one of the jewels in our crown and we’ve loved every second of our involvement with this awesome Aussie startup!

 Here are a few nice things Camplify’s CEO said about us: